 “Spanish Bombs” was released on the seminal double album London Calling by British punk band The Clash in 1979.
-London Calling is not only one of the greatest albums of all time, it is also one of the greatest albums (single, double or triple) of all time.
-And not to be forgotten, London Calling also features what I would argue is the very best album cover of all time.
+London Calling is not only one of the greatest albums of all time, it also features what I would argue is the very best album cover of all time.
 Evoking the design of Elvis Presley’s first album cover, the cover shows bassist Paul Simonon smashing his instrument on stage in frustration over an inability to effectively engage with the audience.
 The photo perfectly captures a moment of frustration and power, a moment of rage and emotion…a definitive moment of rock and roll.

-“Spanish Bombs” begins as a fairly traditional sounding rock anthem that any four piece band would be thrilled to play.
-But then we notice the acoustic guitar being lightly strummed under the heavy rhythm section, and a gentle drag across the strings to accentuate the beginning of every measure.
+“Spanish Bombs” begins as a fairly traditional sounding rock song that any four piece band would be proud to play.
+The snare drum crashes in to start the song and is soon joined by the rest of the band playing a tight rhythm.
+An acoustic guitar is lightly strummed, low in the mix, and a gentle reverse drag across the strings marks and accentuates the beginning of every measure.

 “Spanish songs in Andalucia

 The shooting sites in the days of ’39

 Fredrico Lorca is dead and gone